 - TOR slows down your connection considerably because multiple relays route the traffic.
 If you like your internet fast and furious, consider another option.

 - A leaked report has shown that when you use TOR, it's likely that the intelligence agencies of your country become interested in you.
 At least we know that the NSA likely puts TOR clients on their watch list.
 This is because TOR is not only used by honest, tax-paying citizens like you, but also by people doing highly illegal things.

 - Anonymity doesn't always equal security.
 As the previous point mentions, NSA can track TOR users to de-anonymize them - although not without effort.

 So, Should You Use TOR?

-If you're an average TOR user, you're probably safe from your government spying on you (we wouldn't completely eliminate this possibility, though).
+If you're an average TOR user, you're probably safe from your government spying on you (we wouldn't eliminate this possibility, though).
 But if what you're looking for is a security rather than anonymity (for example, when you're browsing with a free WiFi), we'd still recommend VPN services.

 But if you just want to be anonymous online, TOR could be a good and easy solution.
-But we still think that you need VPN, too.
+But we still think that you need a VPN, too.

 3. Hiding Your IP Address with Proxy Servers

 Just like what's said in the name, a proxy server substitutes your IP address with a new one.
 It's similar to going to a club with a fake ID with a fake address written on it.